Alon-Alush/AlushPacker/README.md

 # How it works

-[The builder](https://github.com/Alon-Alush/AlushPacker/blob/main/src/Builder/builder.c) creates new `.packed` section header that stores the packed contents version of the original executable, after it has been compressed with the [LZAV](https://github.com/Alon-Alush/AlushPacker/blob/main/src/Builder/lzav.h) compression library, and encrypted using a [custom implementation](https://github.com/Alon-Alush/AlushPacker/blob/main/src/Builder/encrypt.h) of [XTEA](https://en.wikipedia.org/wiki/XTEA) (eXtended Tiny Encryption Algorithm) block cypher.
+The [builder](https://github.com/Alon-Alush/AlushPacker/blob/main/src/Builder/builder.c) creates new `.packed` section header that stores the packed version of the original executable, that is, after it has been compressed with the [LZAV](https://github.com/Alon-Alush/AlushPacker/blob/main/src/Builder/lzav.h) compression library, and encrypted using a [custom implementation](https://github.com/Alon-Alush/AlushPacker/blob/main/src/Builder/encrypt.h) of [XTEA](https://en.wikipedia.org/wiki/XTEA) (eXtended Tiny Encryption Algorithm) block cypher.

 <img width="773" height="226" alt=".packed section in CFF Explorer" src="https://github.com/user-attachments/assets/bbe667e0-3eb1-42d7-9c28-619477035dfe" />

-At runtime, the [reflective loader](https://github.com/Alon-Alush/AlushPacker/blob/main/src/Packer/loader.c) locates this section within itself, decrypts and decompresses those contents, and manually loads the executable entirely from memory, with no disk I/O or help from the Windows loader.
+At runtime, the [reflective loader](https://github.com/Alon-Alush/AlushPacker/blob/main/src/Packer/loader.c) locates  the base address of this section (which is embedded within itself), decrypts and decompresses those contents, and manually loads the executable entirely from memory, with no disk I/O or help from the Windows loader.

 # Showcase